 Domain 4 involves the general appearance and responsiveness of the website.
 Primarily, this encompasses the requirements for software accessibility.
+This domain exclusively covers SRS: UR.09.

 F9.00 - The website and any of its software shall implement software accessibility for all users, regardless of disability, impairment, etc.